mwil2921/geotrail_planner/README.md

 An ArcGIS Pro project has been provided, allowing you to explore and run the prototype with the included dataset based on a case study in Western Tasmania, Australia.
 Open the ArcGIS Pro project from the zip Geotrail_Planner.aprx and run the "Create Geotrail" geoprocessing tool in the Geotrail_Planner toolbox.

 #### Python Script
 A Python script that can be run as a Python toolbox is also available, and you will need to use the dataset in the zipped project as a sample.
-Use the Python scripts provided (AHP_criteria_weights and Geotrail_Tool_25M.py) to run the "Create Geotrail" geoprocessing tool.
+Use the Python scripts provided (AHP_criteria_weights.py and Geotrail_Tool_25M.pyt) to run the "Create Geotrail" geoprocessing tool.

 If you would like to use your own dataset, you will need to prepare a standardised (1-9) dataset (recommended values in Williams et al., 2024) for each criterion.